 Haiku is a "snapshot" of words, often related to nature or seasons.
 This poetry may not rhyme, but briefly captures a moment in time.

-Read haiku poetry orally in books such as "Haiku Picturebook for Children" by Keisuke Nishimot.
+Students read haiku poetry orally in books such as "Haiku Picturebook for Children" by Keisuke Nishimot.
 This book includes classic haiku poems written by Japan's most famous writers.
 Also read "Spring: A Haiku Story" by George Shannon.
 Discuss how the beautiful illustrations enhance the poetry.
-What do you notice about the poems?
+Ask students what they notice about the poems?

 What is a syllable?
-Count the syllables in a few of the haiku poems you read.
-You’ll find that haiku contains just 17 syllables, in three lines of 5, 7, and 5 syllables.
+Students count the syllables in a few of the haiku poems they read.
+Haiku contains just 17 syllables, in three lines of 5, 7, and 5 syllables.
 The poems are usually about nature or seasons.

-With a small group or on your own, brainstorm what nature or seasonal topic you could write a haiku about.
+In small groups, students brainstorm what nature or seasonal topic they could write a haiku about.
 Think small--one bird, not a flock, or one snowflake falling, not a snowstorm.
-Write your haiku on a white board with Crayola Dry-Erase Markers.
+Students write a haiku on a white board with Crayola Dry-Erase Markers.
 Count the syllables!
-If you have too many, just erase and change your words!
+If there are too many, just erase and change the words!

-Give your haiku a title.
+Give the haiku a title.
 Add a simple picture to illustrate it.
-Circle the nature word or phrase in your poem.
-Share your poetry with your classmates!
+Circle the nature word or phrase in the poem.
+Students share their poetry with the class!

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho

 Imagination and problem-solving go to work as children check out real bugs and create their own.

 Gild torn-paper edges and make golden leaf imprints on this decorative frame.
 Display original poetry, photos, or other

 Vivaldi inspires paintings incorporating symbols of the seasons.